oda-hub/hugo-odahub/content/docs/guide-development.md

 </details>

 ### Publish your workflow as a test service
-* publish the workflow to RenkuLab in the dedicated group: https://renkulab.io/gitlab/astronomy/mmoda/
+* publish the workflow to RenkuLab in the dedicated group: https://renkulab.io/gitlab/astronomy/mmoda/, and add a "live-workflow" topic.
-* once some bots do their job, the workflow will be automatically installed in [MMODA](https://www.astro.unige.ch/mmoda)!
+* once some bots do their job, the workflow will be automatically installed in [MMODA](https://www.astro.unige.ch/mmoda), and you will recevie and email!

-### Try to access your new service
+####  Try to access your new service

-Assuming `lightcurve-example` from above was used, and the notebook name was `random`, you can run this:
+* Assuming `lightcurve-example` from above was used, and the notebook name was `random`, you can run this:

 ```bash
 oda-api get  -i lightcurve-example -p random -a T1_isot=30000